egousios/Timerist/README.md

 ## Tutorial #1: Your First Script.
-<h3>Every user has an 'editor_settings.json' file located in thier user data folder.
+<p>Every user has an 'editor_settings.json' file located in thier user data folder.
 This folder is local.
 We will be migrating it to server side later (to prevent the auth errors that come locally and etc.).
-You can find your user data in the following directory: </h3>
+You can find your user data in the following directory: </p>

 `/src/users/<your-email>/`

-<h3>For this, I have registered an example account.
-So, the path to the user data of my account will look like this: </h3>
+<p>For this, I have registered an example account.
+So, the path to the user data of my account will look like this: </p>

 `/src/users/jeffbob@gmail.com/`

-<h3>Now, to see our user data we must cd into that directory and list the directory: </h3>
+<p>Now, to see our user data we must cd into that directory and list the directory: </p>

 1. `cd /src/users/jeffbob@gmail.com`
 2. `ls` or `dir` or equivalent on your platform.

-<h3>Here, we will see this: </h3>
+<p>Here, we will see this: </p>

 <img src="https://github.com/TheEliteCoder1/Timerist/blob/main/src/images/editor_settings.png">

-<h3>Now, we can open up our 'editor_settings.json' file and edit it.
-Here, we will write the following: </h3>
+<p>Now, we can open up our 'editor_settings.json' file and edit it.
+Here, we will write the following: </p>

 `{"'background-color'": "'(255, 0, 13, 255)`
 or
 `{"'background-image'": "'path-to-image`

-<h3>The background color property must have a value of rgb or rgba.
+<p>The background color property must have a value of rgb or rgba.
 The background image property must have a path to an image file. (.jpg, .png, etc.).
 Note: We don't have support for diffrent types of strings yet, so please just use the following string format when writing/editing these properties.This file contains the settings properties for the text editor in Timerist, so the background color/image will apply to the editor!.
 So, the editor's settings can be changed through this json script, or directyly within the settings menu of the editor.
-The settings menu of the editor saves and loads the data to this script.</h3>
+The settings menu of the editor saves and loads the data to this script.</p>

-<h3>Note: In the future we will have support for more properties (for now we only have the background appearance), I hope you enjoy playing with the script.</h3>
+<p>Note: In the future we will have support for more properties (for now we only have the background appearance), I hope you enjoy playing with the script.</p>